ekapolc/ASR_classproject/g2p/README.md

 g2p.py --train dic5k.formatted.txt --devel 5% --encoding UTF-8 --write-model model-1
 ```

 This trains a simple G2P model `model-1`.
 Looking at the logs output to STDOUT you can notice it reporting LL (the log likelihood or probability) of each iteration.
 As stated in class, Sequitur models are trained using Expectation Maiximization.
 Each iteration does an E-step which aligns the graphonemes.
 Then the M-step re-estimates the parameters.
-The `$--devel 5%` flag tells the g2p to use 5% of the training data as development used to minitor the performance of each iteration.
+The `$--devel 5%` flag tells the g2p to use 5% of the training data as development to minitor the performance of each iteration.

 `model-1` is actually a very simple G2P model (unigram).
 Sequitur trains models in stages where the model gets increasingly more and more complex (higher order n-gram).
 To do this we repeat the process by using the `$--ramp-up` flag.